Siege of El Obeid

-The siege of El Obeid was a siege in El-Obeid, North Kordofan, Sudan, during the 2023 Sudan conflict.
-The battle began on April 15, and saw the Rapid Support Forces (RSF) capture the El Obeid airport from the Sudanese Army contingent in the city.
-Throughout April and May, the Sudanese Army repelled several RSF assaults on the city, although by May 30, the RSF fully surrounded the city and laid siege to it.
+The siege of El Obeid is an ongoing siege in El Obeid, North Kordofan, Sudan, during the Sudanese civil war, which began as a full encirclement and later became partial.

+The battle began on April 15 2023, when the Rapid Support Forces (RSF) captured the El Obeid airport from the Sudanese Army contingent in the city.
+Throughout April and May, the Sudanese Army repelled several RSF assaults on the city, but by June 2023, the RSF had fully surrounded the city and laid siege to it.
+Although the army said it had broken the siege in February 2025, the respite was short-lived.
+By mid-2026, UN officials said civilians in and around El-Obeid had been living under siege-like conditions for 18 months, with renewed RSF partial encirclement, drone and artillery attacks.
+The siege caused shortages of food, water, fuel, medicine and other essential goods.

 Prelude

 War in Darfur

-In 2003, the predominantly non-Arab Justice and Equality Movement and Sudan People's Liberation Movement, rebel movements based in southern and western Sudan (Darfur) launched attacks against Sudanese Army bases and their allies, the predominantly Arab Janjaweed militia.
+In 2003, the predominantly non-Arab Justice and Equality Movement (JEM) and Sudan People's Liberation Movement (SPLM), rebel movements based in southern and western Sudan (Darfur) launched attacks against Sudanese Army bases and their allies, the predominantly Arab Janjaweed militia.
 JEM and SPLM launched the attacks in opposition to dictator Omar al-Bashir, who promptly declared war against the militias.
 The war soon spread to central-south Sudan, in the provinces of North Kordofan, South Kordofan, and Blue Nile.
 Since 2003, the war has killed hundreds of thousands of people across Darfur, and displaced many more.

-Throughout the war in Darfur, the city of El-Obeid, the capital of North Kordofan, has seen a smaller amount of violence compared to its southern and western counterparts.
+Throughout the war in Darfur, the city of El Obeid, the capital of North Kordofan, has seen a smaller amount of violence compared to its southern and western counterparts.
 The city was primarily a hub for international aid to Darfur and South Sudan in the early 2010s.
-El Obeid was also the center of several peace talks between the Bashir regime and SPLM-N rebels (after their split between Malik Agar and Abdelaziz al-Hilu in 2017).
-In 2019, during the Sudanese Revolution, six protesters, including four children, were killed in a massacre by the Rapid Support Forces that drew heavy condemnation from international and Sudanese media.
+El Obeid was also the center of several peace talks between the Bashir regime and SPLM–N rebels (after their split between Malik Agar and Abdelaziz al-Hilu in 2017).
+In 2019, during the Sudanese revolution, six protesters, including four children, were killed in a massacre by the Rapid Support Forces that drew heavy condemnation from international and Sudanese media.
 From 2021 to 2023, the city saw heavy protests about a lack of available drinking water.
 El Obeid is considered a strategic city in Sudan due to having the only airport in North Kordofan, with the airport being a center for United Nations missions in the disputed Abyei region.
 The city is also known as the connecting point between Khartoum and Darfur.